spine-tools/Spine-Toolbox/README.md

 ### Installation from sources using Git

-This option is for developers and other contributors who want to debug or edit Spine Toolbox source code.
+This option is for developers _**and**_ for those who want to get the latest features right away and are willing to report bugs.
 First, follow the instructions above to install Python and get the latest version of pip.

 1. Make sure you have git: https://git-scm.com/download/win